 One of these will be involved in all staff recruitment processes and sit on the recruitment panel.

-8.1 Induction
+10.1 Induction

-All staff must be aware of systems within their setting which support safeguarding and these should be explained to them as part of staff induction.
+All staff, especially staff who have been redeployed in response to COVID-19, must be aware of systems within their setting which support safeguarding, and these should be explained to them as part of staff induction.